 Representing the humanist movement, advocating on its behalf, and promoting human rights priorities based on humanist values at international institutions is a core role and function of Humanists International.
 We do this by: advocating at the United Nations; providing training sessions to external stakeholders; and supporting our members in human rights advocacy via workshops, training opportunities and briefings.

-Humanists International is an international NGO with: Special Consultative Status at the United Nations in Geneva, Vienna, and New York (including General Consultative Status at UNICEF); observer status at the African Commission on Human and Peoples’ Rights (Banjul); General Consultative Status at the Council of Europe (Strasbourg), and a partner in human rights with UNESCO (Paris).
+Humanists International enjoys Special Consultative Status at the United Nations in Geneva, Vienna, and New York (including General Consultative Status at UNICEF) and is an NGO in official partnership with UNESCO, with Associate Status.